ilyategmark/NFS/README.md

 This standard provides answer to question:
 > How would change the way we treat NFTs, if they could have internal mutable structure composed of other NFTs or shares of other NFTs?

 Structured ownership of non-fungible tokens is a logical next step in evolution of NFTs and creates multitude of use  cases: legal entities, structured financial assets, real estate properties, complex projects, SPVs (special purpose vehicles) and many more.
-All such cases require that owned property could be composed of many components, could belong to several entities in various proportions and mutable by nature.
+All such cases require that owned property could be composed of many components, could belong to several entities in various proportions and are mutable by nature.

 Such higher-level NFT, which holds ownership of other NFTs is named **Non-Fungible Structure** or **NFS**.
 This paper provides principles of operation and public functions definitions for NFS.